koush/docs.scrypted.app/maintenance/cluster.md

 Restart the server.

+Upon successful configuration, Cluster workers, including the server itself, will be listed within the `Plugins` page in the Scrypted Management Console sidebar.

 ::: warning
 Compute plugins like OpenVINO will fail to load until a Cluster Client is set up and connected in the next section.
 :::